 Once your have completed your Project Proposal and collected the necessary signatures, please submit to the council office at your earliest convenience.
 Project Proposals will be reviewed weekly, and if your project meets all established criteria, you will be notified and approved by our Eagle Board Chair and can begin work on your project.
 If your project poses questions or concerns, you may be asked to reserve a time slot during our monthly Eagle Board of Review meeting to further discuss and explain your project and make any modifications deemed necessary.

 If your project is completed and you have finished your workbook (proposal, project plan, project report), application, essay and have at least three of your reference forms, you can contact the council office to reserve a time slot for your Board of Review.
 Unless announced otherwise, Board of Reviews will be held on the fourth Thursday of each month beginning at 5:00 PM at the council office.
 Your meeting will last approximately 20-30 minutes.
-To reserve a time slot, your workbook and at least three Reference Forms MUST be turned in to the council office at least one week prior to the Board of Review.
+To reserve a time slot, your workbook and at least three Reference Forms should be turned in to the council office at least one week prior to the Board of Review.
 Late submissions will delay your project meeting until the following month.
 Remember, it is YOUR responsibility to earn the Eagle rank and be prepared for the process.